cleve/pulzar/README.md

 To run the DB locally, point your name machine properly to 127.0.0.1 in the **/etc/hosts** file.

-In order to debug faster, I created an app to view values from LMDB:
+In order to debug faster, I created an app to view values from LMDB.
+This app runs over Java 11.

 https://github.com/cleve/lmdb-viewer